 Yogurt owes its antibacterial properties to beneficial bacteria.
-At first, this idea may seem contradictory, but beneficial bacteria can hinder the growth of harmful bacteria by:
+At first, this idea may seem contradictory--how does bacteria fight bacteria?
+But that is exactly what beneficial bacteria can do.
+They do this by:

-- Directly killing harmful bacteria: Some beneficial bacteria produces substances that are toxic to harmful bacteria
+- Directly killing harmful bacteria: Some beneficial bacteria produces substances that are toxic to harmful bacteria.

 Expand to read details of study

 Some beneficial bacteria can trigger the skin to produce a fat called ceramide.
-This fat inhibits the growth of P. acnes.7 However, scientists have not tested whether the beneficial bacteria found in yogurt can trigger the skin to produce ceramide.
+This fat inhibits the growth of C. acnes.7 However, scientists have not tested whether the beneficial bacteria found in yogurt can trigger the skin to produce ceramide.